 • Jul.
 2002.
 Five nights, where we also visited Olduvai Gorge, the shifting sands and Empaki.

-Please follow this link to Kenya Tourist Board site and select [Parks]-[By Alphabetical Order]-[Samburu]/[Buffalo Spring] for background information on Samburu and Buffalo Springs.
+Please follow this link to Samburu's web-site for background information on Samburu and Buffalo Springs.

 Samburu and Buffalo Springs are different parks separated by the Ewaso Ng'iro River.
 Samburu is bound to the North by high hills falling to the river in the South.
 It is dispersed with open plains, dense bush and forest which supports a wide range of game and is particularly well known for its cats.
 Buffalo Springs rises from the river in the North to low rolling hills in the South.
 It is cut by a few streams and has large open meadows, bush and trees offering similar diversity of game as Samburu.